aforoughi1/IntelligentOne/README.md

 ![image](/images/IntelligentOneEarningSurprises.png)

 ### The Model Builder
-The ML model builder is a console application which is configurable.
+The ML model builder is a console application which is configurable and implements our Modelling Methodology.
 It creates a factory for each instrument and uses the AutoML.Net to build/train/evaluate the best model for each indicator.
+The Modelling Methodology uses template based design pattern for each ML tasks.

 ![The MlBuilder](/images/IntelligentOneScreenshot25.png)